ahmedsza/ailabtest/step8.md

 The application will output the results from the Azure AI Agent Service, displaying the search results for the query "Introduce South China Normal University".

 ## Troubleshooting

+### Configuration Issues
-All appropriate keys, endpoints, and connection strings must be correctly configured to interact with Azure services.
+- Verify all keys, endpoints, and connection strings are correctly configured
-Ensure the Azure AI Project is properly set up with the required connections and models.
+- Ensure Azure AI Project is properly set up with required connections and models
-Make sure Bing Grounding is setup
+- Confirm Bing Grounding is configured correctly

-Check that you logged into Azure
+### Authentication and Permissions
+- Verify Azure CLI login status
-Check permissions
+- Check user permissions for all required services
+- Review access control settings in Azure portal

+### Connectivity
+- Test network connectivity to Azure services
-Check for any network connectivity issues that may prevent communication with Azure services.
+- Check for any firewall restrictions
+- Verify VPN settings if applicable

+### Documentation
-Review the Azure AI Agent Service documentation for any specific troubleshooting steps related to chat completion agents.
+- Review Azure AI Agent Service documentation for specific troubleshooting steps
+- Check Microsoft Learn for updated guidance
+- Monitor Azure Service Health for any ongoing issues